 Mile Moment of the Month: Jim Ryun’s Sub-4 at Kansas State Meet

-On Saturday, May 15, 1965, Jim Ryun, who a year earlier had already broken 4 minutes in the Mile as a junior for Wichita East High in Wichita, KS, the first prep athlete to achieve the magic mark, walked onto the cinder track at the Kansas State Meet to attempt a solo sub-4 minute Mile.
+On Saturday, May 15, 1965, Jim Ryun, who a year earlier had already broken 4 minutes in the Mile as a junior for Wichita East High in Wichita, Kansas, the first prep athlete to achieve the magic mark, walked onto the cinder track at the Kansas State Meet to attempt a solo sub-4 minute Mile.
 His athletic talent, already known the world over, was nonetheless stepping onto untested ground.
-Ryun's first sub-4 came at an Open race almost a year earlier on June 5, 1964 in Compton, CA, a season in which the talented teen also qualified for the 1964 Olympic Games in the 1500 meters.
-This would be a high school-only race where he led every step of the way in a race against the clock.
+Ryun's first sub-4 came at an Open race almost a year earlier on June 5, 1964 in Compton, California, a season in which the talented teen also qualified for the 1964 Tokyo Olympic Games in the 1500 meters.
+This would be a high school-only race where he led every step of the way in a race against the clock and pain.

-What ensued remains one of the greatest individual High School Track & Field accomplishments ever.
-Ryun's incredible 3:58.3 solo clocking on that May afternoon in Wichita was the first sub-4 at a high school-only competition and remains the fastest to this day and it is the only sub-4 minute Mile at a State meet to-date.
-Overall, Ryun ran five sub-4 minute Mile races as a HS boy, the most ever.
+What ensued remains one of the greatest individual High School track & field accomplishments ever, arguably the greatest HS track performance all-time.
+Ryun's awe-inspiring 3:58.3 solo clocking on that May afternoon in Wichita was the first sub-4 at a high school-only competition and remains the fastest to this day and it is the only sub-4 minute Mile at a State meet to-date.
+His 440 splits were: 58.3, 2:00.8 (62.5), 3:02.6 (61.8) and 3:58.3 (55.7).

 - Petition Kansas State High School Activities Association to #BringBackTheMile